 Not all coffee variations have the same benefits.
 In fact, what you drink as your “regular coffee” is very important.

 Instant coffee, espresso-based drinks like lattes, and icy drinks like frappuccinos are usually not health-conscious choices.
-They’re typically filled with sugars and additives that overwhelm coffee’s antioxidants and nutrients (although there are many healthful replacements for traditional cream and sugar).
+They’re typically filled with added sugars and additives that overwhelm coffee’s antioxidants and nutrients.

 No judgment here, but there are better alternatives!